British hardened field defences of World War II: Type 28

-The type 28 is the largest of the FW3 designs and the only one with a specific anti-tank capability.
+The Type 28 is the largest of the FW3 designs and the only one with a specific anti-tank capability.
 It is almost square in plan, with the forward-facing corners chamfered.
 The walls are about 20 by 19 ft long, constructed to shell-proof specification at about 42 in thick.
 There is a very large forward embrasure.
 It was designed to take a 2 pounder anti-tank gun or a Hotchkiss 6pdr gun.
 The gun shield of the artillery piece would largely fill the aperture.
 There are usually embrasures suitable for rifles or light machine guns in each of the two side walls.

-Superficially, the type 28 resembles the smaller Vickers MMG emplacement, but the aperture is much larger and there is a very large rear entrance designed for ease of wheeling the gun in and out.
+Superficially, the Type 28 resembles the smaller Vickers MMG emplacement, but the aperture is much larger, and there is a very large rear entrance designed for ease of wheeling the gun in and out.

-The type 28A is an important and common variant – it is more common than the unmodified type 28.
-It is wider than the type 28 to allow for a side area for an infantry chamber, giving a forward-facing embrasure suitable for a rifle or light machine gun.
-This resolved the problem of the type 28 being vulnerable to a head-on infantry attack.
+The Type 28A is an important and common variant – it is more common than the unmodified Type 28.
+It is wider than the Type 28 to allow for a side area for an infantry chamber, giving a forward-facing embrasure suitable for a rifle or light machine gun.
+This resolved the problem of the Type 28 being vulnerable to a head-on infantry attack.

-On parts the GHQ line in Surrey, there are a number of pillboxes that are an infantry variant of the Type 28.
+On parts of the GHQ line in Surrey, there are a number of pillboxes that are an infantry variant of the Type 28.
 These are the same size and shape as a Type 28 but have the main embrasure replaced with a Bren gun embrasure, Bren gun embrasures in the side walls and a rifle embrasure in the rear wall.